This will be my special entry about our most valuable experience on wearing kimonos.

 (3) One of the photographer (Hirasumi-san) told me that he will send the photo to join some contests organized for professional photographers.
 Wooohhoooo.

-(4) I loves to be in the center of attention - gila glamour
+(4) I loves to be in the center of attention - gila glamour ngeh3x.

 Before we undressed the kimonos, we took the chance to made our own photography session in the Japanese garden there.
 Masa ini, tak ada orang lain melainkan kami sahaja kat situ.
-Dapatlah posing sesuka hati sesedap rasa, berangan gaya 'fierceeeeeee' macam yang Tyra Banks ajar dalam America's Next Top Model ihikhik eheh.
+Dapatlah posing sesuka hati sesedap rasa, berangan gaya 'fierceeeeeee' macam yang Tyra Banks ajar dalam America's Next Top Model eheh.

-"This is like a once-in-a-lifetime experience dealing with this Kimono stuff.
+Overall, I would sum up this entry by saying --> "This is like a once-in-a-lifetime experience dealing with this Kimono stuff.
 And it's something that we're probably not going to forget."

 ## Informations are taken from: Wikipedia

 Pssssttt: sesekali berangan jadi model apa salahnya?.
-Biasanya jadi model untuk blog sendiri je ngeeee. *jadi sila jangan hairan bila tengok banyak gila gambar dalam entry ni,
+Biasanya jadi model untuk blog sendiri je ngeeee. *jadi sila jangan hairan bila tengok banyak gila gambar dalam entry ni, harap maklum*

-“Entri ini ditulis untuk cabaran #5 iPad MySuperKid yang direviu oleh [Nor Haryati Yahaya] dan ditaja oleh Bling Boutique
+“Entri ini ditulis untuk cabaran #5 iPad MySuperKid yang direviu oleh [Nor Haryati Yahaya] dan ditaja oleh Bling Boutique”

 0 comments: